bshurikan/Beni-BandcampPlayer/README.md

 Bandcamp doesn’t provide a public API for music playback, playlists, or track data (its official APIs are limited to sales and merchandise for artists and labels).

-Beni's Bandcamp Player embeds Bandcamp’s official web player inside a Qt WebEngine browser.
+Beni's Bandcamp Player embeds Bandcamp’s website inside a Qt WebEngine browser.
 The application provides a Qt-based interface layer and uses DOM-based controls to automate playback and playlist functionality.

 ### Core Stack